How to Grow Morning Glories

-- Light: Morning glories prefer full sun for six to eight hours a day but will tolerate light shade.
+- Light: Morning glories prefer full sun for 6 to 8 hours a day but will tolerate light shade.
 Areas with bright morning sun, some shade during the heat of the day and direct sunlight in the afternoon are ideal for morning glories.

 - Soil: Morning glories prefer poor soil and will grow in nearly any soil as long as it drains well.
-Avoid adding fertilizer or amending heavily with organic matter as the added nutrients may cause lush foliage with few blooms.
+Avoid adding fertilizer or amending it heavily with organic matter as the added nutrients may cause lush foliage with few blooms.

-- Planting: Plant morning glory seeds to a depth of 1/2 inch spaced six inches apart along a fence or in front of a trellis.
-Cover with soil and firm the soil down with your hands to secure the seeds.
+- Planting: Plant morning glory seeds to a depth of 1/2-inch spaced 6 inches apart along a fence or in front of a trellis.
+Cover them with soil and firm the soil down with your hands to secure the seeds.

-- Water: Water to moisten the soil to the depth of the seeds when first planting and keep the soil moist until seedlings emerge in seven to 21 days, depending on the soil temperature and weather conditions.
+- Water: Water to moisten the soil to the depth of the seeds when first planting and keep the soil moist until seedlings emerge in 7 to 21 days, depending on the soil temperature and weather conditions.
 Reduce water to once or twice a week when the seedlings are established.

-- Thinning: Thin morning glories to eight to 10 inches apart to allow plenty of room for their vines to grow.
+- Thinning: Thin morning glories to 8 to 10 inches apart to allow plenty of room for their vines to grow.